microsoft/bing-search-sdk-for-net/samples/BingSearchSamples/BingWebSearch/README.md

 4. From the top menu of Visual Studio, click **Microsoft.Bing.WebSearch.Samples** for the debug/release version.
 This runs examples from the BingWebSearch\WebSearchSamples.cs file.

 ### Note:
-Change TargetFramework in Microsoft.Bing.WebSearch.Samples.csproj to “netcoreapp1.1” if you have .NET Framework version as 2.1.2.
+Change TargetFramework in Microsoft.Bing.WebSearch.Samples.csproj to netcoreapp1.1 if you have .NET Framework version as 2.1.2.

-If you have an older version, change the file as follows:
+If you have an older version:

 **Current**
 ````